godaddy/engineering/_posts/2018-09-04-python-mocking.md

 <details><summary>Show the mistake</summary>
 <p>

-As the traceback indicates, `mock.patch` can't find the `json` module.
-This can be fixed by changing the patch line to `@patch('main.json')` This fits with the rule of thumb from the [documentation](http://www.voidspace.org.uk/python/mock/patch.html#where-to-patch) that you should "patch where an object is looked up, which is not necessarily the same place as where it is defined."
-However, in this case, that isn't the full story: the specific error produced within the mock library is caused by any patch that doesn't involve a `.` as a separator (the same is true in Python 3's unittest.mock library).
-If we were to instead use `@patch('json.load')`, modifying the return value statement to remove the redundant `.load`, we'd be breaking the rule and mocking it where it came from, but it still works: we're mocking the function from the `json` package, but `main.py`'s import points to the whole package.
-However, if `main.py` is rewritten to use `from json import load`, and we tried to patch `json.load` instead of `main.load`, our test would fail, since we wouldn't be patching the function we're using.
+As the traceback indicates, <code>mock.patch</code> can't find the <code>json</code> module.
+This can be fixed by changing the patch line to <code>@patch('main.json')</code> This fits with the rule of thumb from the <a href="http://www.voidspace.org.uk/python/mock/patch.html#where-to-patch">documentation</a>  that you should "patch where an object is looked up, which is not necessarily the same place as where it is defined."
+However, in this case, that isn't the full story: the specific error produced within the mock library is caused by any patch that doesn't involve a <code>.</code> as a separator (the same is true in Python 3's unittest.mock library).
+If we were to instead use <code>@patch('json.load')</code>, modifying the return value statement to remove the redundant <code>.load</code>, we'd be breaking the rule and mocking it where it came from, but it still works: we're mocking the function from the <code>json</code> package, but <code>main.py</code>'s import points to the whole package.
+However, if <code>main.py</code> is rewritten to use <code>from json import load</code>, and we tried to patch <code>json.load</code> instead of <code>main.load</code>, our test would fail, since we wouldn't be patching the function we're using.
 </p>
 </details>